-Transition to a Master's Degree Hope International University occasionally allows senior undergraduate students to enroll in master's courses.
-Hope allows a maximum of 15 graduate units to apply to a bachelor's degree.
-The university allows a maximum of 9 graduate units to apply to both a master's degree and a bachelor's degree.
-Accordingly, Hope strongly encourages seniors to complete graduate courses and apply them to their undergraduate degree.
+Dual Credit and Transition to a Master's Degree Hope International University occasionally allows senior undergraduate students to enroll in master's courses.
+HIU allows a maximum of 15 graduate units to apply to a bachelor's degree.
+The University allows a maximum of 9 graduate units to apply to both a master's degree and a bachelor's degree.
+Accordingly, HIU strongly encourages juniors and seniors to complete graduate courses and apply them to their undergraduate degree.
 In this way, students may complete their bachelor's degree while getting a "head start" on a master's program.
 To explore the possibility of participating in such "transition courses," speak with your Department Chair or academic advisor.
-Students enrolled in a Hope bachelor's program may complete such "transition courses" at the undergraduate tuition rate.
+Students enrolled in a HIU bachelor's program may complete such "transition courses" at the undergraduate tuition rate.
+Dual credit students must have a 3.0 minimum GPA, be a junior or senior (or have Dean's approval), and meet instructor's approval.
+A maximum of four students may be dual enrolled per GRAD course.
+Students may transfer up to 9 units into the Graduate Program.
+There are two ways to receive dual credit.